Welcome to the Department of Earth Sciences!

 we do and educational opportunities that we offer.
 Please feel free to contact any

-member of the DES for further information.
+member of the Department of Earth Sciences for further information.

 Check out our recent publications to see specific projects that our faculty and students